NEWS

 He brought his son into the business and they invested profits back into upgrading their vehicles and service.

-For example, in 1977 the business bought a new Franz Arnold metal baler purchased from Vienna to bale ECLP drums, St Austell Brewery bottle caps as well as cars.
+For example, in 1977 the scrap metal yard bought a new Franz Arnold metal baler purchased from Vienna to bale ECLP drums, St Austell Brewery bottle caps as well as cars.

 By 1980 a Bedford TK used for collecting metal.